-Jacobs High School offers Advanced Placement courses in American Government, Biology, Calculus AB and BC, AP Capstone Research Seminar, Chemistry, Computer Science, Computer Science Principles, English Literature and Language, Environmental Science, Human Geography, Macroeconomics, Music Theory, Physics, Psychology, Statistics, Studio Art, Spanish, World History, and U.S. History.
+Jacobs High School offers Advanced Placement courses in American Government, Biology, Calculus AB and BC, AP Capstone Research and Seminar, Chemistry, Computer Science A, Computer Science Principles, English Language and Literature, Environmental Science, Human Geography, Macroeconomics, Music Theory, Physics, Psychology 1 and C, Spanish Language, Statistics, Studio Art, U.S. Government and History, and World History.

 Jacobs High School Offers four-year programs in the areas of Technology, Business, and Family Consumer Science that includes introductory and advanced courses taught in the district’s high schools and additional advanced courses taught at Elgin Community College.
 The programs enable students to meet both District 300 graduation requirements and the Illiniois Board of Higher Education entrance requirements, gain entry-level employment skills, and earn Elgin Community College credit.

 District 300 Internship Program:

 This program maintains partnerships with industrial, business, professional, and/or service occupations of the Fox Valley area.
 The purpose is to make connections between school and work and to develop solid foundations in a trade or identified occupation.
 The program allows students hands-on career exploration and the opportunity to gain employment skills.

 Dual Credit classes provide students with the opportunity to simultaneously earn high school and tuition-free college credits.
 Dual Credit opportunities at Jacobs High School include: